jstrnbrg/The-history-of-Money-Bitcoin/README.md

 ### 5. Fiat Money
 #### Keynsian & Moneterian
 > Keynesian economists believe the economy is best controlled by manipulating the demand for goods and services.
-From their viewpoint, all spending is spending and so it matters not if that spending comes from individuals feeding their families or governments murdering foreigners: it all counts in aggregate demand and it all reduces unemployment!
-Whenever the economy is turning downwards, Keynsians therefore advocate for the gouvernment to increase their spending via debt.
+From their viewpoint, all spending is spending and so it matters not if that spending comes from individuals feeding their families or governments building streets or engaging in war: it all counts in aggregate demand and it all reduces unemployment.
+In order to disincentivise savings and incentivise spendings Keynsians advocate for a continuos, low rate of inflation.
+Whenever the economy is turning downwards, Keynsians therefore advocate for the gouvernment to increase their by taking on more debt.
 #### Austrian
-- What is their main claim?
+> Austrians believe that nature should be allowed to run its course and the lesser the Government interferes in free markets, the better it is.
+They believe that by understanding and predicting how people will react to different conditions one can understand and predicts what's likely to happen next.
-#### Sound money(such as Gold or Bitcoin) vs Unsound money
+#### Sound money (such as Gold or Bitcoin) vs Unsound money
 _______________________________________________

 ### 6. History of Bitcoin